In this blog, We answer the question: "How much does it cost to be successful with Inbound?". Have a read of the blog to find out the answer!

 Now you can keep video content creation in-house, of course, but there are a few costs and factors you need to be aware of:

-You'll need a camera capable of recording video, a microphone, a tripod, stabiliser and decent lights.
+You'll need a camera capable of recording video, a microphone, a tripod, a stabiliser and decent lights.

 This might all sound expensive but we promise you it's not.
 Thanks to modern technology you no longer need expensive equipment to shoot high-quality videos.